Types of agreements

 Non-binding arrangements

-These arrangements are not legally enforceable, but they represent formal commitments to cooperate.
-The CNSC uses them to support regulatory, scientific and technical collaboration with partners in Canada and abroad, including Indigenous Nations and communities.
+These instruments and arrangements are not legally enforceable, but they represent formal commitments to cooperate.
+The CNSC uses them to support regulatory, scientific and technical collaboration, as well as to implement certain legally binding agreements, with partners in Canada and abroad, including Indigenous Nations and communities.
 They include:

-Co-developed frameworks for ongoing engagement and include an annual work plan
+Co-developed frameworks for ongoing engagement that include an annual work plan

-These arrangements are made under the authority of section 21(1)(a) of the Nuclear Safety and Control Act, which permits the CNSC to enter into cooperative arrangements to support its mandate.
+These instruments and arrangements are made under the authority of section 21(1)(a) of the Nuclear Safety and Control Act, which permits the CNSC to enter into cooperative arrangements to support its mandate.

 At-a-glance comparison

-This table summarizes the types of agreements and arrangements used by the CNSC, including whether they are legally binding and their general purpose.
+This table summarizes the types of agreements and arrangements used by the CNSC and indicates whether they are legally binding and their general purpose.

 Related links